The Way of the Woods: Land Knowledge and Traditional Hand Crafts

 • Tree Seed Saving, Planting, and Growing

-• Wooden Spatula and Spoon Carving
+• Wooden Spatula Carving

 • Bark Container Making